mTGV vs the conventional DMARDs (2016)

 It also shows that it’s a safe treatment.

 Various extracts of TwHF (Tripterygium wilfordii Hook F. or Thunder God Vine) has been widely used in China for hundreds of years for various symptoms.
-The chloroform-methanol extract of the roots of TwHF (medicinal T2 extract) has been investigated as a potential treatment for autoimmune diseases.
+The chloroform-methanol extract of the roots of TwHF (mTGV) has been investigated as a potential treatment for autoimmune diseases.

 Over the past 30 years, extracts of TwHF (Thunder God Vine) have become a standard therapy for rheumatoid arthritis in China.
 Recently, extracts of TwHF were tested in the West and shown good efficacy.